baloise/this-or-that/docs/slides/PITCHME.md

 ## Bet

-- Wurde eingereicht als Bet
-- Ziel schnell und einfach Entscheiden (instant vote)
+- submitted as bet
+- goal
+    - tool for simple and instant voting
-- Wurde in 2 Tagen umgesetzt
+- was implemented in two days

 +++

-## Idee
+## Idea

 <img src="/docs/slides/img/this_or_that_customer_jouney.png" alt="customer Journey" width="400"/>

 +++

-## Umfrage erstellen
+## Create Survey

 ![create survey](/docs/slides/img/this_or_that_create_survey.png)